thefool2507/funops/README.md

 ---

-Built with ❤️ using Next.js + Supabase.
-Deploy it free in 5 minutes.
+Built with using Next.js + Supabase.
+Deploy it free.